On the Trail with Mom

-But by 1997, I could not ignore the fact that they were no longer able to stay at home alone.
+By 1997, I could not ignore the fact that they were no longer able to stay at home alone.
 They

 were deteriorating mentally and physically.
-Conditions in the house were getting worse and worse-things in unusual places-and their physical appearance
+Conditions in the house were getting worse and worse-things in unusual places-and

-people living in the home looked so much worse off than my parents.
-I decided right then and there that this would be
+the home looked so much worse off than my parents.
+I decided right then and there that this would be short term, and

-My relatives in Hampton, Virginia, found a really nice home in their area, so I moved Mom and Dad there.
+in Hampton, Virginia, found a really nice home in their area, so I moved Mom and Dad there.
 The cost, however, proved

 to be more than I could maintain, with them in Hampton and me going back and forth from Atlanta.
 As I got more and more

 behind financially, physically and emotionally, I realized I needed to make another change.
-It would not be
+It would not be the last.

-I had built a good relationship /friendship with a caregiver in Atlanta who worked for two assisted living homes.
-With
+built a good relationship /friendship with a caregiver in Atlanta who worked for two assisted living homes.
+With her

 Dad was not even aware of who Mom was, and he could no longer walk.
 I later discovered that he had been over medicated,